adi12lc/Clothing-Similarity-Search/Documentation of flask Application code.md

 - **Step 7:** The Flask application is run, starting the server and listening for incoming connections on the configured host and port.

 Please ensure that you have all the necessary libraries installed, and the BigQuery data is accessible from your environment.
-You also need to have a

- template named 'index.html' in a templates folder in your project directory.
-This template should be designed to properly display the information passed to it from the `recommend()` function.